-The default template of PocketQuery produces a simple Jira table.
-The result looks like this:
+The default template of PocketQuery produces a simple Confluence table:

-Templates for PocketQuery are written in Velocity, a Java templating language used in Jira.
+Templates for PocketQuery are written in Velocity, a Java templating language.
 Let’s have a look at the code of the default PocketQuery template that is selected by default for all queries.

 $result are passed to any PocketQuery template, so you can use them as you please.
-For a more formal specification of what kind of objects are available in PocketQuery templates, see the PocketQuery documentation on templates.
+For a more formal specification of what kind of objects are available in PocketQuery templates, see Velocity API Available In Templates.

 Continue with “Custom CSS To Highlight Particularly High/Low Values“